Field theories, stable homotopy theory and Khovanov homology: Multicategories and topological field theories

-An oriented circle has two spin structures called {\em periodic} and {\em antiperiodic}, depending on whether $\tau^{1/2}$ of the (real) tangent bundle is trivial or a M\"{o}bius strip.
-The antiperiodic spin structure is cobordant to $\emptyset$, while the periodic one is not. $2$-morphisms are orientation preserving diffeomorphisms which are $Id$ on the boundary (including spin).
+An oriented circle has two spin structures called {\em periodic} and {\em antiperiodic}, depending on whether $\tau^{1/2}$ is trivial or a M\"{o}bius strip.
+The antiperiodic spin structure is cobordant to $\emptyset$, while the periodic one is not. $2$-morphisms are orientation preserving diffeomorphisms which are $Id$ on the boundary including spin, which means also identity on $\tau^{1/2}$.
 One is also interested in the $\star$-category $\mathcal{A}_{s}^{A}$ which is defined in the same way, but one restricts to objects which are spin $1$-manifolds with antiperiodic spin structure on each connected component.